 - Insurance firms increasingly rely on surveillance tools and techniques that are subsequently used out of context to deny a claim;

-- Detailed examination of health records – doctor’s visits, medications, etc for extended time period leading up to the claim; and
+- Detailed examination of health records – doctor’s visits, medications, etc for extended time period leading up to the claim;

 - Detailed social media evaluation to determine if claims of assistance are inconsistent with what appears on Facebook, etc.

-We’ve said it before, but it’s worth reiterating: LTC policies written by different insurers, and even different classes of policies written by the same insurer, are different.
+LTC policies written by different insurers, and even different classes of policies written by the same insurer, are different.
 Primary variances include:

-- Amount of and length of payout,
+- Amount of and length of payout;

-- Waiting time period,
+- Waiting time period;

-- Taxability of benefits, and
+- Taxability of benefits; and

 Long-term care insurance and private disability plans are diverse, complex, and replete with all manner of exclusionary conditions.
 Each insurer writes their own unique policies in language may serve their own corporate purposes and not necessarily policyholders.
 If you believe your insurance company is inappropriately and unfairly defining limits of your benefit policy, contact Donahue & Horrow LLP.
 The sooner you contact us, the better.
 We know the tricks of the trade that insurance companies use to deny claims.
 We help policyholders like you to avoid the pitfalls.
-Our first consultation is FREE.
+Our provide consultation for FREE.